-The District expects students to appropriately use technologybased tools and information resources.
+The district expects students to appropriately use technology-based tools and information resources.
 These resources include district-provided computers, productivity software tools, instructional software, networks, electronic media and telecommunications tools, such as access to internet resources.
 These district-provided resources and tools are provided solely for the advancement and promotion of learning and teaching.
-The use of these resources will be consistent with the District's educational mission and policies, as well as state and federal laws and regulations.
+Students are expected to use these resources in a manner that is consistent with the district's educational mission and policies, as well as state and federal laws and regulations.

-Access to District networks and electronic information resources is a privilege and not a right and will be provided for the student as is appropriate.
+Access to district networks and electronic information resources is a privilege and not a right and will be provided for the student as is appropriate.
 Additional guidelines for appropriate student use of technology resources are found in Board Policy 605.70.